runspacecloud/runspace-server/docs/accounts-and-security.md

 ## Protect your account

-Use a unique password that you do not use for another service.
+Use backup codes
 Enable two-factor authentication when it is available for your account.

 Never share:

-- Your password
 - Your account key
 - Two-factor authentication codes
 - Recovery codes
 - Sign-in links intended only for you

-RunSpace support should never ask you to send your password or complete account key in a message.
+RunSpace support should never ask you to send your account key in a message.

 ## Account keys